ramnab/ramn-test/CAPITA/reporting/mi/README.md

 ### 2.1.
 Include python dependencies for firehose-mod

+The firehose-mod lambda is a special case - it uses a more recent version of boto3 than that provided in the lambda environment.
+Install the version (and dependencies) using the requirements.txt file as specified below before packaging and deployment.

 ```bash
 # if not run already, go to project root mi/ and run
 pipenv shell